Standing from left to right: P O Gadbois, W R Wallace, J K Cronyn, C V Bessette (American). Seated from left to right: C McNicoll, A Y Wilks.

 Canadian Pilots at Windermere

-Tribute is paid to the following 14 Canadian Flight Sub-Lieutenants, who having undergone basic training at Royal Naval Air Station Crystal Palace, London, after seaplane training at RNAS Windermere were transferred to RNAS Calshot.
-Their achievements included 2 Distinguished Service Crosses, 1 Distinguished Flying Cross and a mention in dispatches.
+Tribute is paid to the 14 Canadian Flight Sub-Lieutenants, who having undergone basic training at Royal Naval Air Station (‘RNAS’) Crystal Palace, London, after seaplane training at RNAS Windermere were then transferred to RNAS Calshot.
+Their gallantry included 2 Distinguished Service Crosses, a Distinguished Flying Cross and 2 Mentions in Despatches.
 3 of them gave their lives.
+Also to the 2 Canadian officers-in-charge.

 On 03/05/1916, the first planned flying course at RNAS Windermere included ab-initio pilots:-